ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 After you deploy the VM on the tenant portal, register the Red Hat VM with your RHEL activation key in IBM RHEL Capsule Server.
 To register the Red Hat VM with your RHEL activation key, you must enable VM access to connect to the IBM service network.
 For more information, see [Enabling VM access to {{site.data.keyword.cloud_notm}} Services by using the private network](/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-enable-access).
 {: important}

 Complete the following steps to register the Red Hat VM with your RHEL activation key.
-For more information about accessing instance details, see [Procedure to view virtual data center instances](/docs/vmwaresolutions?topic=vmwaresolutions-shared_managing#shared_managing-viewing).
+For more information about accessing virtual data center details, see [Procedure to view virtual data centers](/docs/vmwaresolutions?topic=vmwaresolutions-shared_managing#shared_managing-viewing).

-1. From the {{site.data.keyword.vmwaresolutions_short}} console, click the instance name in the **VMware Solutions Shared** instance table.
+1. From the {{site.data.keyword.vmwaresolutions_short}} console, click the virtual data center name in the **VMware Solutions Shared** virtual data center table.
-2. On the instance details page, locate and make note of the **Red Hat activation key**.
+2. On the virtual data center details page, locate and make note of the **Red Hat activation key**.
 3. Run the following commands from the Red Hat VM.
   1. ``rpm -ivh http://52.117.132.7/pub/katello-ca-consumer-latest.noarch.rpm``
   2. ``uuid= `uuidgen` ``
-  where the character `` ` `` used around uuidgen is the grave accent or backtick.
+  Where the character `` ` `` used around uuidgen is the grave accent or backtick.
   3. ``echo '{"dmi.system.uuid": "'$uuid'"}' > /etc/rhsm/facts/uuid_override.facts``
   4. ``cat /etc/rhsm/facts/uuid_override.facts``
   Ensure the contents of the uuid_override.facts contains a generated UUID.
   5. ``subscription-manager register --org="customer" --activationkey="ACTIVATION_KEY" --force``
-  where ``ACTIVATION_KEY`` is the Red Hat activation key that is located on the instance details page.
+  Where ``ACTIVATION_KEY`` is the Red Hat activation key that is on the virtual data center details page.

 You can still use another RHEL Capsule Server or a satellite server if you already have an RHEL subscription outside of IBM.
-Charges for the RHEL license are incurred against RHEL VMs that are running in a virtual data center instance.
+Charges for the RHEL license are incurred against RHEL VMs that are running in a virtual data center.
 {:note}

 ### Defining catalogs and policies